 Check back regularly for updated picks, and happy nodding.

 The latest collaboration between The Immigrant Story and Oregon Historical Society focuses on six women who've come to Oregon from Burundi, Congo, and Eritrea.
 Featuring their portraits, words, and photographs of the objects they brought with them from Africa to Oregon, the exhibition is an extension of Jim Lomasson’s What We Carried series.
-12–5 p.m.
+Noon–5 p.m.
 Weds–Fri & Sun, 10 a.m.–5 p.m.
-Sat, through August 22, Oregon Historical Society, 1200 SW Park Ave, FREE to MultCo residents, others $5–10
+Sat through Aug 22, Oregon Historical Society, 1200 SW Park Ave, FREE to MultCo residents, others $5–10

 The first American solo exhibition by musician and visual artist Aki Onda, A Letter from Souls of the Dead marries sound, photography, found objects, and prints, to elicit séance and other forms of interspiritual communication.
 It features field recordings, busted tape recorders, bells, slide projections, and more, and Onda will periodically perform at PICA's NE Hancock space throughout the course of the exhibition.
 Noon–6 p.m.
 Thu–Fri, noon–4 p.m.
 Sat–Sun, through Sept 4, PICA, 15 NE Hancock St, FREE